 Address: Calle Grafal, 7

-Insider’s Tip: Casa Lucas is located on the popular Cava Baja street.
+Insider’s Tip: Taberna Los Huevos de Lucio is located on the popular Cava Baja street.
 On weekends this area is abuzz with people young and old out to enjoy tapas and a drink.
-Go on the early side to make sure you get a table!
+Go on the early side if you want to snag a table!

 Address: Calle Cava Baja, 30

 Named for the mad queen who ruled over Spain in the 16th century, locals and travelers alike go mad for the tapas at this cozy spot.
 Ask any savvy Spaniard where the best tortilla española (Spanish omelet) can be found, and 9 times out of 10 the answer will be Juana La Loca.
 This spot should always be on your list for where to eat in La Latina!

 The staff is friendly and knowledgeable, so be sure to ask for a recommendation from their excellent wine list.
 Whether you’re coming in for dinner or stopping by for a quick bite, every item on the menu is guaranteed to delight your palette.

 Insider’s Tip: This place is always packed, so call ahead to make a reservation or ask for the current status of how busy they are.

 La Posada de la Villa

 For a traditional Spanish lunch in a roasting house that’s been there since the 17th century, head to La Posada de la Villa.
 Try the roast lamb, prepared in a wood-fired oven, and pair it with a bold, Ribera del Duero red wine.
 They also make a mean cocido madrileño, perfect for lunch during Madrid’s winter months.